 But I wake up every other day, with the desire to share.
 My growth as a designer depends on it and is tied to the care and attention I give to what people can contribute to and take away from my work.
 I also recognise how seemingly random things can inspire people in big ways.
 The reluctance to share hacks, tips, tricks & works is due to the assumption that people have high expectations (from me), and that whatever I share on the internet needs to be perfect, spectacular, groundbreaking.
-I am realising, no one really gives a s**t what you put up here.
-There aren't many people where I come from that tell their story or show their work.
+I am realising, no one really cares what you put up here.
+There aren't many people where I come from that tell their stories or show their work.
 I desperately want to change this narrative.

 What qualifies you to give a public opinion on a subject matter in a profession?

-I can choose to emulate being a "Guru", or I can accept that we are all on the same long, never-ending journey and that I am just as confused and scared but with so many stories to tell, and so many mistakes to share while inspiring people around me.
+I can choose to emulate being a "Guru", or I can accept that we are all on the same long, never-ending journey and that I am just as confused and scared but with so many stories to tell, and so many mistakes to share while inspiring and guiding people around me.

 Armed with this mindset, I am looking forward to sharing and learning as much as I can along the way.